-When to Visit Dinosaur Provincial Park
+The Best Time to Visit Dinosaur Provincial Park

 Garrett and I visited Dinosaur National Park in late April and found it to be the perfect time to go.
 The snow had completely melted, the campgrounds and facilities were open, and yet the summer rush was nowhere to be found.
 That’s not to say there weren’t other people there, there definitely were, but we mostly had lots of space on the trails to roam at our own pace.

-I’d expect early fall to be much the same vibe, with tourism dropping off considerably in the winter, though the trails are open year round.
+I’d expect early fall to be much the same vibe, with tourism dropping off considerably in the winter, though the trails are open year-round.

-How to Get To Dinosaur Provincial Park
+How to Get to Dinosaur Provincial Park

 As mentioned above, the park is a two and a half hour drive from Calgary, two hours from Drumheller, and one and a half hours from Medicine Hat.
 There are guided tours you can take from Calgary that include round trip transportation, which is definitely a fair option, but it’s just as easy to drive there yourself.

 Unfortunately, there is no public bus service that goes from the surrounding area to Dinosaur Provincial Park.

 Taking a tour is the only way to see the park’s nature preserve and to get a full, in-depth explanation of the park via a guide.
 The park offers tours starting in May running until October, and these include the Explorer’s Bus Tour, the Centrosaurus Quarry Hike, and the Fossil Safari.